jaxlo/Supermoto/README.md

 Change to the Go Fullstack Tutorial?
 Or include some API things?
 Write a corresponding blog post with design decisions for the tutorial.
 (This is also a great place to get feedback)

+## Jackson's thoughts
+My goal with this project is to document a productive development stack in Go.
+(For my future projects and to help others with their projects)
+When I started out, I thought the route to go would be adding libraries as needed like templ, sqlc and cookie handlers.
+But after evaluating the template libraries, I'm dissadisfied with what they have to offer.
+After evaluating and trying these third party libraries out, I came to the conclusion that the standard lib is better for this objective.
+(Database libraries maaaaaaay be different)

+A lot of the go standard library is seen as difficult and limited.
+While you do have to do a little more work in Go to acomplish the same thing, it's often more elegent when I really figure out how to make it work.
+So I think the problem with the go standard library is really a documentation problem.

+What if that's what I build?
+A book for go web developers (Web and fullstack).
+I like Go better than Python/Flask in terms of toos.
+But using go takes up more developement time because of difference in documentation styles.
+If I want to learn about go html templeates, I have to reference html/tmpl.
+But to learn the features of htm/tmpl, I have to reference text/tmpl.
+And once I'm here, the documentation is made for people who know what they are already looking for.

+There is also the nice side befefit that Go code does not change much from year to year.
+So a program you wrote 4 years ago is very likely to complile and run well today.
+(That is not the case with Node/React)